-The members of Acequia de la Comunidad declare that a transfer of a water right served by the Acequia, or a transfer of a water right into the area served by the Acequia, may be detrimental to the Acequia and/or its members.
+The members of Acequia de la Comunidad declare that a transfer of a water right served by the Acequia, or a transfer of a water right so that it is moved into and then served by the Acequia, may be detrimental to the Acequia and/or its members.
 Therefore, any such proposed transfer by any person or entity must be formally considered by the Commission using the procedure set forth below, and must be approved prior to application for the transfer to the Office of the State Engineer.
-As used in this document, "transfer" means a change in point of diversion, and/or place of use, and/or purpose of use of a water right, including temporary transfers, emergency transfers, and water use leases.
+As used in this document, "transfer" means any type of change or modification whatsoever to the point of diversion, and/or place of use, and/or purpose of use of a water right, including but not limited to any type of temporary transfer, partial transfer, transfer to a supplemental supply of water, emergency transfer, or water-use lease.